 He receives coaching info and applies it quickly.
 He impresses you with his demeanor as much as with his outstanding tools, all of which rate at least a 60 (power) with the rest being 70 or 80 on the 20-80 scouting scale.
 (2013 thru 2016)

-Buxton was named the 2013 Most Valuable Player and Prospect of the Year by the Midwest League.
+In 2013, Buxton was named the MVP and Prospect of the Year by the Midwest League.

-Byron also was named the 2013 Sherry Robertson Award winner as the Twins Minor League Player of the Year.
+In 2013, Byron was named the Sherry Robertson Award winner as the Twins Minor League Player of the Year.

-And, he was named Baseball America's 2013 Minor League Player of the Year.
+In 2013, he was named Baseball America's Minor League Player of the Year.

 Quiet and still somewhat shy, Buxton is unfailingly polite and has a deep-seated work ethic that is second to none.
 Byron shows initiative and works hard to improve his overall game.